 Here are some pics of that unfinished scene of the Hamilton Stuart st Roundhouse being built:

-To properly conclude this story, I feel it very important to include the many friends that Rich made through the hobby throughout the years, many of which grew to be some of his very best friends.
+To properly conclude this story, I feel it very important to include the many friends that Rich made through this hobby over the years, many of which grew to be some of his very best friends.

-The list is quite extensive and I don't want to miss anyone, so for this article I've decided respectfully not to list everyone's names out - you all know who you are!
+The list is quite extensive, so for this article I'll respectfully not to list everyone's names individually - they all know who they are!

 Together they shared in building a large and very high quality sectional layout that they would display and operate at various train shows.

 Eventually they even started their own train show in Copetown, Ontario that featured Canadian prototype railway modeling.

 Later he and some others went on to form other sectional railway groups like the E&O which modeled scenes of the NYC lines through Southern Ontario.